markcollis/face-finder-api/README.md

 #face-finder-api

+**Note: as of 30/9/19 this is no longer maintained as a separate repository and has been subsumed within the main face-finder repository.**

 This is a very simple back-end for Face-finder which supports the following:
  - register (name, email and password)
  - sign in